Friday, February 9, 2024

 Shrimp Scampi Pizza Paired with Masciarelli Montepulciano Rosé

 If you haven’t discovered Italy’s many styles of rosé wines what are you waiting for?
-If you have yet to jump on the rosé bus then there is no better time like the present.
+If you have yet to jump on the rosé bus then there is no better time than the present.
 You can find many Italian rosé wines from northern to southern Italy utilizing a variety of native grapes.
 Today’s rosé feature will be based on the Montepulciano grape, Abruzzo’s signature red grape, from Tenuta Agricole Masciarelli.
 With Valentine’s Day right around the corner the enticing pink hues and flavor profile of Abruzzo’s rosé will be sure to please yourself or that special loved one in your life.

 map of Masciarelli in Chieti Abruzzo